 When Canada became a country in 1867 it had all the basic features of our current government structure.
-It was formed as a federal state, like the United States, with a parliament: the national lawmaking body of Canada, consisting of the Senate and the House of Commons.Parliament and cabinet: a group of advisors chosen by the Prime Minister from the majority party in the House of Commons.Cabinet system like England's.
+It was formed as a federal state, like the United States, with a parliament: the national lawmaking body of Canada, consisting of the Senate and the House of Commons.Parliament and cabinet: a group of advisors chosen by the Prime Minister from the majority party in the House of Commons.Cabinet system like Great Britain's.

 A federal state is a union of different parts in which the parts, in our case provinces, keep their own governments to look after their own interests while at the same time joining under a common or federal government to oversee common interests.
 This gives us two parallel levels of government, provincial and federal, which have much the same structure and follow the same procedures.
 A third level of government is municipal government which looks after local affairs in a town, city or region.